vcsjones/vcsjones.dev/_posts/2016-02-29-parsing-and-modifying-html-in-a-fiddler-extension.md

 situation where I wanted to parse and modify the response of the server before the browser received the response using Fiddler.

-It’s definitely doable, but there wasn’t a clear cut example on how to do that, so here we go.
+It's definitely doable, but there wasn't a clear cut example on how to do that, so here we go.

 The best to start is [Telerik's documentation][1] on building an extension.
 This covers the ins and outs of getting started with developing an extension.
-Once you have a “hello world” extension working, you’re ready to start parsing HTML.
+Once you have a “hello world” extension working, you're ready to start parsing HTML.

 The Fiddler interface of choice here is going to be `IAutoTamper2`, and use the interface method `AutoTamperResponseBefore`. `AutoTamperResponseBefore` is where we want to modify the HTML.
 This method is called after Fiddler has received the response from the server, but before it has pushed it to the browser.
-Modification’s to the response body here will be reflected in what the browser renders.
+Modification's to the response body here will be reflected in what the browser renders.

 There are a few guard checks we want to make first.
 Since we want to modify